npms-io/npms-analyzer/docs/architecture.md

 ![bezier](./diagrams/bezier.png)

-The score data for each module is stored in `Elasticsearch` into the index referenced by the `npms-write` alias.
+The score data for each module are stored in `Elasticsearch` into both `npms-current` and `npms-new` indices.

 ### Finalize

-The finalize step updates the `npms-read` alias to point to the newly populated index and deletes the previous index.
+The finalize step updates the `npms-current` alias to point to the newly populated index and deletes the `npms-new` alias and previous index.